 Should I make a passenger accident claim?

-Many of our clients feel uncomfortable about making a claim for compensation following an accident as a passenger.
+Many people feel uncomfortable about making a claim for compensation following an accident as a passenger.
 This is because many people know the driver of the car in a personal way, and so claiming may feel like an attack on a loved one or a friend.
-However, we encourage victims who have suffered injuries following a car accident to discuss their case with us and assure you that we work with empathy and respect at all times.
+However, we encourage victims who have suffered injuries following a car accident to discuss their case with a solicitor.

 Drivers in the UK are legally obliged to hold valid insurance for their vehicle and as such, any compensation paid will come from that policy and not directly from the driver’s wallet.
 You are entitled to recover the costs of any financial losses, treatment or time off work as well as being compensated for the pain and suffering associated with the injuries that you suffer.